 Name of Location Address Notes

 Where Pembina offices are not available or suitable for ICP locations, a local hotel or conference centre may be used.
-Additionally, Pembina may deploy its Command Trailer(s) where suitable to manage incident response activities.
+Additionally, Pembina may deploy their Command Trailer(s), where suitable to manage incident response activities.

-2.6 Emergency Services
+Emergency Services 2.6